Temple University logo

 Lewis Katz School of Medicine

-Founded in 1901, it was Pennsylvania's first co-educational medical school and is a leader in medical research, including pioneering work in HIV removal from human cells.
+Founded in 1901, it was Pennsylvania's first co-educational medical school, known for pioneering research like removing HIV from human cells.

 💊